CSSETransferOrientation/ast-manipulation-and-testing-edsonmunoz/README.md

    one particular difficult bug you encountered.
    I found it really difficult to do this assignment the day it was due.
 My brain is all gooey after finals and this was a bit of a drag.
 If you could make it due earlier and assign it earlier I think that would be better.
 I did not encounter any bugs in the programming really but the tree logic for operators and numbers was a bit tricky to navigate.

+;;> I think you took the wrong lesson from that!
+You are often going to have due dates and exams in various classes line up.
+It is in your best interest
+;;> to manage things such that you don't have to complete big assignments the day they are due, which is also the date of an exam.

+;;> Tests are quite sparse, but the implementation looks great!

 ## Acknowledgements